Toranks/Art-of-Fighting--Trouble-in-SouthTown/Files/readme (english).txt

 -----------------------//--BUGS-AND-ISSUES--//------------------------------

-	- Here are some bugs that iam currently aware
+	- Here are some bugs that I am currently aware:

-	1- In the test your might level you may find to dificult if not impossible to raise the focus bar.
-The problem seems to have something to do with the CPU/GPU speed if your playing in a 4core 3.0/i5/i7 cpu it may be to dificult to raise the focus bar.

-	2- the cup game in club kat can fail sometimes in the last very fast i think it also has something to do with CPU speed.

-	3- If you get a black screen loading any stage (only happens on elevators of Mr Big for me), and you	have already finished the game, go to Sout Town Free Map, load the stage that is giving you problems, exit, and (without exiting Openbor), load the savegame.
+	1- If you get a black screen loading any stage (only happens on elevators of Mr Big for me), and you	have already finished the game, go to Sout Town Free Map, load the stage that is giving you problems, exit, and (without exiting Openbor), load the savegame.
 		If you haven't finished the game yet, open the levels.txt file in data folder on